Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 When should I see my doctor?

-If you experience chest pain and have any doubt about whether it is heartburn or a heart attack, you should call triple zero (000) immediately and ask for an ambulance.
+If you experience chest pain and unsure if it’s heartburn or a heart attack, call triple zero (000) immediately and ask for an ambulance.

-If you have heartburn 2 times a week or more, see your doctor as this could be a symptom of gastro-oesophageal reflux disease (GORD).
+If you have heartburn regularly, like 2 times a week or more, see your doctor.
+This could be a symptom of gastro-oesophageal reflux disease (GORD).

-Also see your doctor if over-the-counter pharmacy treatments do not help your heartburn, or you rely on them often.
+Also see your doctor if over-the-counter medicines do not help your heartburn, or you rely on them often.

 You should also see your doctor if you experience: